Subspecialties of Ob-Gyn

 Complex Family Planning

-You will learn to become a leader in abortion and contraception through training in clinical care, research, and education.
+You will learn to provide abortion and contraception care to patients with complex medical conditions and become a leader in the family planning field through training in clinical care, research, and education.

 Hospice and Palliative Medicine